KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 Theory and Best Practices for Interaction Profiles
 --------------------------------------------------

-To get the best results from your app on the end-user's device, it is important to understand the key principles behind the Interaction Profile system.
+To get the best results from your application on the end-user's device, it is important to understand the key principles behind the Interaction Profile system.
 These are laid out in the OpenXR Guide (https://github.com/KhronosGroup/OpenXR-Guide/blob/main/chapters/goals_design_philosophy.md) but in brief:

-* An app written for OpenXR should work without modification on device/runtime combination, even those created after the app has been written.
+* An application written for OpenXR should work without modification on device/runtime combination, even those created after the application has been written.
 * An OpenXR device and runtime should work with any OpenXR application, even those not tested with that device.

 The way this is achieved is as follows: usually, each device will have its own "native" profile, and should also support ``"khr/simple_controller"``.
 As a developer: